thompsons1234/remote-pay-android-go/README.md

 To integrate SDK in your project, you have two options:
 #### Option 1.
 Clone the remote-pay-android-go repository and add a new module for your app into the project
   - Clone remote-pay-android-go
-  - Create a new module in the project
+  - Create a new app module in the project
   - When prompted, select Phone & Tablet Module
   - Android Studio should automatically add your new module in the settings.gradle file.
 If not, add the module that you created
   - In your module’s build.gradle file, add the following line under dependencies compile project(':remote-pay-android-connector')

 #### Option 2.
 Clone the remote-pay-android-go repository and copy the necessary modules into your own android project
   - Create or open your own project